erininabox/final-project-soft-pitch/README.md

 # Final Project Soft Pitch

-It's almost time for Final Projects!
-Before you get started we'd like you to first put together a "soft pitch" or proposal for what you'd like to build.
+Final project time is almost here!
+Before you can get started we'd like you to first put together a "soft pitch" or proposal for what you'd like to build.

 ## What is this project?